stephentetley/factio/README.md

 Build / rebuild the Flix compiler.

-Run the tests - currently you will need to edit the paths to the sample data.
+Run the demos - currently you will need to edit the paths to the sample data.